 Ear mites in cats may seem like a mild annoyance that’s easy to treat, and they are, but if they go untreated for too long, they will start to do some serious damage to your cat’s ears.

-Mites love ears but will opportunistically spread to any parts of your cat’s body that provides a tasty food source.
-This could lead to intense itch and even mange, the disease caused by a full-blown mite outbreak.
+Mites love ears but will opportunistically spread to other parts of your cat's body that provides a tasty food source.
+This could lead to an intense itch, hair loss, and abrasions in the skin.

 How to Prevent Ear Mites in Cats

 A strong immune system, healthy skin, and a good diet will make your cat a less ideal host for these opportunistic pests.
-Mites prefer an acidic environment, meaning low pH, so feeding a high-quality alkaline diet, like raw cat food, will deter mite activity.
+Mites prefer an acidic environment, meaning low pH, so feeding a high-quality alkaline diet, like raw cat food, for three weeks will deter mite activity.

 - Aloe Vera - has natural soothing properties to eliminate itching and retain skin moisture.